spri-kr/spri-chart/README.md

 ```

-You can change:
-- Color
-- Thickness
-- Dashed or solid line

 ### Points
 https://developers.google.com/chart/interactive/docs/points

 In line chart you can customizing point on line as you want in several shapes.

+You can change:

+- fill-color (Specified as a hex string.)
+- shape-dent
+- shape-rotation
+- shape-sides
+- shape-type
+- stroke-color (Specified as a hex string.)
+- stroke-width (Specified as a hex string.)
+- size
+- visible (Whether the point is visible or not.)

+Here is example code. more examples are on reference URL.

 ```javascript
 var options = {